-It’s important to pin only to boards that are related to your pin.
-Group boards used to be “the thing!” in 2020 they aren’t as important and effective as they used to be.
+Group boards used to be “the thing!”, but now in 2020 they aren’t as important and effective as they used to be.
 If you are a part of spammy group boards that have multiple different niches being pinned to it, then it’s probably hurting your reach.

 For example: a group board called “Bloggers Promote Here!” or “Blogging Friends Group Board” aren’t helping your Pinterest SEO.
 You need to be pinning to boards that are niche specific with good keyword descriptions and titles.

 I personally ditched pinning to group boards all together.

 That wraps up my dos and don’ts of Pinterest marketing!
 I hope you found these tips helpful.
 If you are ready to dive into a detailed Pinterest strategy that will help you UP your pinning game, STEP BY STEP, then be sure to enroll into Pinterest with Ell!